 - Completion of CT600 (annual Corporation Tax return).

-- Tax planning advice (usually this is included, although the depth of specific tax advice varies).
+- Tax planning advice (usually included, though the depth of specific tax advice varies).

 - Answering any day-to-day questions you may have relating to your tax affairs.